rodneyshupe/Cookbook/Recipes/Entrees/Pasta/MushroomAndBaconPasta.rst

 Directions
 ----------

 1. Bring a pot of water to a boil and add pasta, cook as per instructions on package.
-Strain and sprinkle with a bit of oil and set aside.
+Strain, sprinkle with a bit of oil, and set aside.
 2. Heat oil in 12-inch saute pan over medium-high heat until shimmering.
-   Add bacon to pan and cook until crisp.
-Remove bacon from pan using a slotted spoon and reserve.
+Add bacon and cook until crisp.
+Remove with a slotted spoon and reserve.
-3. Heat remaining bacon fat over high heat until smoking, and add mushrooms.
-Cook, stirring frequently until mushrooms have given all their liquid.
-Remove from heat and add garlic and shallots.
-These will cook in the residual heat.
+3. Heat remaining bacon fat over high heat until smoking, then add mushrooms.
+   Cook, stirring frequently, until mushrooms have given all their liquid.
+   Remove from heat and add garlic and shallots; they will cook in the residual heat.
-4. Return to medium high heat, add wine and reduce till wine is almost gone.
+4. Return to medium-high heat, add wine, and reduce until wine is almost gone.
-5. Add pasta and cream.
-Continue to heat until cream has reduce until sauce has thickened.
+5. Add pasta and cream, along with the porcini powder if using.
+Continue to heat until sauce has thickened.
 Stir in lemon and herbs.
-Top with arugula and serve.
+Top with arugula, sprinkle with parmesan, and serve.

 Notes
 -----